juhaszbenedek08/avt_hf/README.md

 The cycle finding algorithm is implemented in two ways.

-The first algorithm can find a path between two nodes, and given that there is an edge between the last and the first node, it can find a cycle.
+The first algorithm can find a path between two nodes.
 It is based on the BFS algorithm.
+This is a useful algorithm when only one change occurs in the graph.
+If that is a new edge, then we run the algorithm once from the end node to the start node, and if it finds a path, then we have a cycle.
+If there is a new equality between two nodes, then we run the algorithm twice, once from the first node to the second node, and once from the second node to the first node, and if any runs find a path, then we have a cycle.

 The second algorithm can find any cycle in a graph, which runs longer, but if called fewer times, it can be faster.
 It creates a topological ordering of the nodes, therefore proving that there is no cycle in the graph.
+It leverages the idea that if there no cycle in the graph, then there is a node that has no incoming edges.
+We can attempt to find and remove this node from the graph without changing this property, until there are no nodes.
+However, if no such node exists, then there is a cycle in the graph.
+Then, to find a cycle, we need to remove even more nodes from the graph, the ones which have no outgoing edges.
+Since they can never be part of a cycle.
+In the end, if we start a random walk from any node, eventually we will find a node already on the path.
+This is the cycle.

 Our data structure keeps track of merged (equated) nodes.
 The algorithm operated on fictive merged nodes, and when it finds a cycle, it needs to be normalized back to the original nodes, by substituting the merged nodes with the original